How Sealos DevBox Solved Container Commit Performance: From 15 Minutes to 1 Second

 git checkout f7b2ff2c4c9dc05494dcb0b5346f19ad5b33ef53

-# Build the binary
+# Build the optimized binary

 make binary

-# Stop the running service
+# Stop the existing containerd service gracefully

 systemctl stop containerd

-# Backup the original and deploy the new binary
+# Backup the original binary

 cp /usr/bin/containerd /usr/bin/containerd.backup